-EPM is a neurological disease which can be subtle and difficult to diagnose but no less distressing for the horse and its owner.
-Moreover, it is important that owners are aware of the disease as it can be fatal, particularly if it goes untreated.
+EPM is a neurological disease that is often difficult to diagnose due to varying symptoms.
+Moreover, it is important that owners are aware of the disease as it can be fatal if it goes untreated.

-EPM is caused by a parasite called Sarcocystis Neurona.
-The nasty parasite attacks the brain and spinal cord.
-In addition, it can cause devastating and long lasting damage to the nervous system.
+Furthermore, this particular parasite attacks the brain and spinal cord.
+Ultimately, it causes devastating and long-lasting damage to the nervous system.

-Equine Protozoal Myeloencephalitis can be treated and horses can recover well, if diagnosed and treated quickly.
-Furthermore, horses usually show improvement after a few of weeks of treatment.
+Luckily, Equine Protozoal Myeloencephalitis is treatable and horses recover well if it is treated promptly.
+Additionally, most horses show improvement after a few weeks of treatment.

 How is EPM Contracted?

-The primary cause of EPM is from opossum feces.
-Consequently, horses contract the disease from eating contaminated feed or grazing.
+The primary cause of EPM is opossum droppings.
+Furthermore, horses contract the disease from eating contaminated feed or grazing.

 What are the symptoms?

-EPM can present itself subtly and severely.
-It can present symptoms similar to several other equine neurological diseases.
-Symptoms include:
+EPM presents itself subtly or severely.
+It can present symptoms similar to several other neurological diseases in horses.
+Common symptoms shown are:

 - Changes in gait, lameness